Sun-Licheng/CT-MVSNet/README.md

 To excavate the potential of our novel representation, we designed a Unified Focal Loss to combat the challenge of sample imbalance more reasonably and uniformly.
 Details are described in our paper:

-> CT-MVSNet：CURVATURE-GUIDED FOR MULTI-VIEW STEREO with Transformers
+> CT-MVSNet：Curvature-Guided For Multi-View Stereo with Transformers
 >
 > Licheng Sun, Liang Wang
 >